penske-media-corp/pmc-vvv/README.md

 ### After the Build

 See a list of the available sites [here for WPCOM](https://github.com/penske-media-corp/pmc-vvv/blob/master/config.yml#L6).
 VIPGo sites are also in that config file – search the brand you are looking for and refer to the entry in the `hosts` object e.g. `pmc-rollingstone-2018.test`.
+All URLs are the theme names + `.test` for VIPGo and `.wpcom.test` for VIP Classic.

 Log in to the WordPress admin on any site with the following credentials: